-Figure 3: By looking at the raw data next to the attributes computed from that data developers can gain a better understanding of system behavior.
+Figure 3: By looking at the raw data next to the attributes computed from that data, developers can gain a better understanding of system behavior.
 Here a developer is shown a thumbnail of movie review data (a).
-The developer clicks on the thumpnail to examine the raw data, attributes computed from it, and the fact that it is currently misclassified (b).
+The developer clicks on the thumbnail to examine the raw data, attributes computed from it, and the fact that it is currently misclassified (b).

 Appropriate Data Structures